filecoin-project/website-security.filecoin.io/content/bug-bounty.md

  - Vulnerabilities previously submitted by another person or identified in a published audit report are not eligible for bug bounty rewards.

- - Any smart contract deployed by Dapp developers on the FVM platfom is not a part of the bug bounty program.
+ - Any smart contract deployed on the FVM platfom is not a part of the bug bounty program.

  - Public disclosure of a vulnerability makes it ineligible for a bug bounty.